-- 2. Select the Use a Dynamic DNS Service check box. - 3.
-Select the name of your Dynamic DNS service provider. - 4.
-Type the host name (or domain name) that your Dynamic DNS service provider gave you. - 5.
+- 2. Register for an account with one of the Dynamic DNS service providers whose names appear in the Service Provider drop-down menu. - 3.
+Select the Use a Dynamic DNS Service check box. - 4.
+Select the URL of your Dynamic DNS service provider from the Service Provider drop-down menu. - 5.
+Type the host name (or domain name) that your Dynamic DNS service provider gave you. - 6.
 Type the user name for your Dynamic DNS account.